Human Rights at Sea is a

 What we do

 The Human Rights at Sea Charitable Incorporated Organisation has been independently developed for the benefit of the international community for matters concerning explicit engagement with human rights issues in the maritime environment.
+Our work in undertaken across four key areas:

 Provided by the UK Charity Commission.